akkana/metapho/doc/metapho.1.md

 NAME
 ----

-Bmetapho - tag images with words or phrases
+metapho - view images and tag them with words or phrases

 SYNOPSIS
 --------